megan-shah1/OOTD/sprints/Sprint1.md

   -  A static grid of image cards was created for the closet page
   -  Card was clickable and led to a new page on the website
   -  Routing was added to support navigation from one page to the next
+- Database was set up using Gorm and Postgres Dialect package, this is hooked up to DBeaver so we will be able to see what information will be added
+- Hashed Passwords
+- Installed DBeaver
+- Developed/Experimented with MongoDB as well, and made workflow with this as well (we will see which one will be easier to use)

 ## Not completed
 -  We were unable to add icons to the nav bar due to time constraints + it is a low priority
 -  We were unable to create a mock database to display the closet items.
 This was due to time constraints.
+-  We were unable to connect to the IP address we specified in our code (we are going to office hours for this 2/08)
+   - Once we figure this out, we will be able to hook DBeaver and VSCode